 Dr. Joel Alejandro (Alex) Mejia is an assistant professor of Integrated Engineering at the University of San Diego.
 His current research investigates how the integration of the historically and culturally accumulated wealth of knowledge, skills, and practices - also known as funds of knowledge - and engineering design can serve as a pathway to and through engineering.
 Dr. Mejia is particularly interested in how Latinx adolescents bring forth unique ways of knowing, doing, and being that provide them with particular ways of framing, approaching, and solving engineering problems.
 Dr. Mejia’s primary research interests lie at the intersection of engineering education and social justice.
 He is particularly interested in the integration of Chicanx Cultural Studies frameworks and pedagogies in engineering education, and critical consciousness in engineering through social justice.

-Dr. Diana A. Chen is an Assistant Professor of General Engineering at the University of San Diego.
+Dr. Diana A. Chen is an Assistant Professor of Integrated Engineering at the University of San Diego.
 She joined the Shiley-Marcos School of Engineering in 2016.
 Her research interests are in areas of sustainable design, including biomimicry and adaptability in structural, city, and regional applications.
 Additionally, her scholarship includes topics such as curriculum development, contextualization of fundamental engineering sciences and integrating social justice into engineering education.
-She earned her MS and PhD in Civil Engineering from Clemson University in South Carolina, and her BS in Engineering from Harvey Mudd College.
+She earned her MS and PhD in Civil Engineering from Clemson University, and her BS in Engineering from Harvey Mudd College.